 For the most part the local children's television shows of yesteryear had remarkably similar formats.
 Their hosts often took the role of some colourful character, ranging from cowboys (very common in the early days of television), clowns, ship or boat captains, magicians, or simply "uncles."
 Much of the fare on the local children's shows were made up of pre-existing short films.
 In the earliest days this generally took the form of short B-Westerns or even Western serials (which explains why cowboy hosts were so prevalent in the early days of the shows).
 As various libraries of animated theatrical shorts (more on that later) became more available as the Fifties progressed and television started producing its own cartoons, local children's shows would increasingly show cartoons.
 Live action, theatrical comedy shorts would also be popular on the local children's shows throughout their history.
 The Laurel and Hardy shorts would be syndicated to television stations as early as 1948.
 The classic Our Gang shorts would be syndicated under the title The Little Rascals (MGM had retained the trademark Our Gang) starting in 1955.
 The ever popular Three Stooges would actually be late comers to television.
 It was in 1958 that Screen Gems syndicated 78 of their shorts to local stations.Of course, the local children's shows did not simply show cartoons and live action comedy shorts.
 They often featured short educational segments on topics of interest to children.
 The local children's shows would even have special guests, such as firemen, magicians, police officers, and so on, who would give talks to the viewers.

 It should not be surprising that local children's show hosts often enjoyed a greater degree of celebrity than other members of the staffs of local television stations.
 Often they would make personal appearances at county fairs, supermarket openings, fund raisers, and other special events.
-Given the small staff of the average television, it was rare that a children's show host's only job at his or her television station was hosting its children's show.
+Given the small staff of the average television station, it was rare that a children's show host's only job at his or her television station was hosting its children's show.
 Often a children's show host might be the station's programme director, one of its announcers, the host of the station's weekend horror movies, or even the station's meteorologist or other newscaster.

 A few local children's shows would eventually be aired nationwide.
 Kukla, Fran, and Ollie originated as a local programme on Chicago's WBKB.
 Romper Room and Bozo the Clown were local shows that took a unique approach to going nationwide.
 Both shows would sell franchise to local stations, whereby they could produce their own version of Romper Room or Bozo the Clown rather than air a national telecast.
 These local versions of Romper Room and Bozo the Clown would have essentially the same format as the original show, but their own hosts and own casts.